Opinion | The Postal Service controversy generated plenty of heat. Now we have some light.

-We know that Mr. Trump is deliberately sowing fear that the Postal Service cannot deliver mail-in ballots, which are necessary for safe voting during the pandemic, without $25 billion in congressional funding — aid House Democrats support, but he does not.
+We know that Mr. Trump is deliberately sowing fear that the Postal Service cannot deliver mail-in ballots, which are necessary for safe voting during the pandemic, without $25 billion in congressional funding — aid House Democrats support but he does not.
 That claim is untrue, as the Postal Service itself has said, but the president doesn’t care because his interest is in delegitimizing the election.
 Nor is it necessarily true that Mr. DeJoy’s reforms would have affected the election, though you can hardly blame Democrats for saying so, given Mr. Trump’s rhetoric.

 In any case, Mr. DeJoy has somewhat defused a crisis of confidence by promising to halt the cost-cutting measures through November.
 That provides a benchmark for continued oversight, which Congress must not hesitate to provide over the coming months.
 State governments also are now on notice that voters need sufficient time to obtain and mail absentee ballots.
 Of all the ways to prevent slow mail from disenfranchising voters, realistic state deadlines are among those Mr. Trump cannot influence, and states should pursue the necessary legislative and administrative changes urgently.